COVID-19 Updates: uc.edu/publichealth

 - Room awards are limited to the traditional, double occupancy room rate.

 - Out-of-State Awards: Awards and funds designated as out-of-state are only applicable if the student is charged full non-Ohio resident fees not otherwise scholarshipped.
-Partial out-of-state fees (i.e., metro or tuition remission surcharges) may not be covered based on the terms of the scholarship.
+Partial out-of-state fees (i.e., metro, distance learning, or tuition remission surcharges) may not be covered based on the terms of the scholarship.

 - Special Out-of-State scholarships (such as UC National Outreach Award and UC International Outreach Award) can be applied only to full non-Ohio resident fees.

 - Students receiving an out-of-state UC scholarship may not be eligible for other out-of-state designated funding due to the reduced out-of-state costs.

 - Students who receive specific out-of-state awards cannot use these funds for study abroad opportunities as they are not generally charged full UC non-Ohio resident fees during these experiences.

 - Travel & Research Awards: Funds from designated sources and made specifically for academic-credit study abroad or undergraduate research can assist students within a proscribed limit toward meeting travel and research costs.
 This limit is used only when the combination of awards exceeds the Maximum Award described above.

 - Academic Year: An academic year is defined as 2 semesters (fall-spring).* "Annual" awards are generally spread evenly to the nearest whole dollar across the academic year.
 Summer is considered separately for most non-loan programs including scholarships.
 Students seeking summer eligibility and awarding of renewable scholarships should contact their awarding office for details.
 Co-op students should also be aware of term amount limitations on most scholarship awards for in-class terms.